emmett-framework/granian/README.md

 # Granian

-A Rust HTTP server for Python applications.
+A Rust HTTP server for Python applications built on top of the [Hyper crate](https://github.com/hyperium/hyper).

 ## Rationale